FAQs

 The Languages Commissioner follows Inuit Qaujimajatuqangit (IQ) principles, such as:

-• Inclusiveness – Being open and welcoming
+• Inclusiveness (Tunnganarniq) – Being open and welcoming

-• Service – Helping the community
+• Service (Pijitsirniq) – Helping the community

-• Consensus – Making decisions together
+• Consensus (Aajiiqatigiinniq) – Making decisions together